 The most effective way to exercise direction and control under emergency conditions is to provide a single site for key officials—an Emergency Operating Center (EOC) or field location.
 The EOC provides a central location for authority and the dissemination of official information, and allows for face-to-face coordination among personnel who must direct local support operations.

-Incident Requiring NDEM Duty Officer (DO) for coordination of resources but not requiring SEOC Activation.
+Incident Requiring DEM Duty Officer (DO) for coordination of resources but not requiring SEOC Activation.

 In the event of a major disaster in which the Governor declares a state of emergency and following a Presidential Declaration: The state will expand operations to work with the Federal Emergency Management Agency (FEMA) personnel are assigned to assist the State in the disaster.